Announce something here

 Original, antique impressionist still life oil painting on canvas of hollyhock flowers, by Frank Weston Benson, (1862-1951).

+Frank Weston Benson was an American Impressionist and member of the Ten American Painters; perhaps best known for his impressionist plein-air landscape paintings.
 Frank Weston Benson, also known as Frank W. Benson, was an American artist born on March 24, 1862, in Salem, Massachusetts.
 He was renowned for his realistic portraits, American Impressionist paintings, watercolors, and etchings.
 Benson's early career involved painting portraits of distinguished families and creating murals for the Library of Congress.
-He gained recognition for his well-known paintings, such as "Eleanor" (Museum of Fine Arts, Boston) and "Summer" (Rhode Island School of Design Museum), which depicted his daughters enjoying outdoor activities at his summer home, Wooster Farm, in North Haven, Maine.

 Benson began his artistic studies at the School of the Museum of Fine Arts, Boston in 1880 under the guidance of Otto Grundmann and Frederic Crowninshield.
 In 1883, he traveled to Paris to study at the Académie Julian.
 Throughout his career, Benson held various positions as an instructor and department head at the School of the Museum of Fine Arts, Boston.
 He was a founding member of the Ten American Painters, the American Academy of Arts and Letters, and The Guild of Boston Artists.

 Born into a family with roots in Salem, Massachusetts, Benson developed a love for the sea from his grandfather, Captain Samuel Benson.
 During his childhood, he spent time exploring the waterways and marshes on a sailboat, engaging in sports, fishing, and hunting.

-Benson's mother, Elisabeth Poole Benson, also had artistic inclinations, and her influence may have played a role in shaping his artistic path.
+Benson's Impressionistic style was heavily influenced by the works of Claude Monet, whose use of vibrant colors and loose brushstrokes inspired him.
+He sought to capture the essence of a scene rather than focusing on intricate details, infusing his paintings with a sense of spontaneity and liveliness.
+His subjects ranged from idyllic landscapes to intimate portraits, each reflecting his mastery of capturing mood and atmosphere.
 During his career, Benson achieved great recognition and success.
 He became a founding member of the Ten American Painters, a group that aimed to promote Impressionism and challenge the prevailing academic traditions of the time.
 He also became a member of prestigious institutions such as the American Academy of Arts and Letters and The Guild of Boston Artists, further solidifying his reputation as a prominent artist.

 Frank Weston Benson's legacy as an American artist is characterized by his skillful fusion of Realism and Impressionism.
 His ability to capture the essence of a scene, whether through the realism of his portraits or the impressionistic beauty of his landscapes, continues to captivate art enthusiasts to this day.
 His works can be found in prominent museums and collections, including the Museum of Fine Arts, Boston, and the Rhode Island School of Design Museum, leaving an enduring mark on the art world.